OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:36

-Shaaraim, Adithaim, Gederah, and Gederothaim—fourteen cities and their villages.
+Shaaraim, Adithaim, Gederah, and Gederothaim—fourteen cities along with their villages.

 ---